-JULY-A.G.-Gaston-Birmingham businessman and entrepreneur A.G.
+Birmingham businessman and entrepreneur A.G.
 Gaston (1892-1996), was one of the most successful African American business owners in Alabama.
 Overcoming humble beginnings and racial discrimination, Gaston built a $40 million empire with an emphasis on diversified ventures.

 Arthur George (A.G.)
-Gaston was born in Demopolis, Ala., on July 4, 1892, to Tom an Rosa Gaston.
+Gaston was born in Demopolis, Ala., on July 4, 1892, to Tom and Rosa Gaston.
 After his father’s death, Gaston’s mother worked as a cook for A. B. Lovemen, founder of the state’s largest department store.
 When Gaston was 13, he and his mother moved to Birmingham with the Lovemans.

 Shortly after arriving in Birmingham, Gaston’s mother enrolled him in the Tuggle Institute, a privately run charitable school for African Americans, which adopted Tuskegee’s Booker T. Washington’s message of self-initiative in skilled trades and business.
 Washington, who periodically made speeches at the Tuggle Institute, became Gaston’s role model.
 Inspired by his messages, Gaston grew restless and left the Tuggle Institute, taking odd jobs before enlisting in the military.